hijiriworld/intuitive-custom-post-order/readme.txt

 == Changelog ==

+= 2.1.0 =

+* Fixed bug: Custom Query which uses 'order' or 'orderby' parameters is preferred.
+* It does not depend on the designation manner of arguments( Parameters ).
+  ( $args = 'orderby=&order=' or $args = array( 'orderby' => '', 'order' => '' ) )
+* The trouble which exists in 2.0.7, 2.0.8, 2.0.9 was improved!
+* From 2.0.6 please update in 2.1.0.

 = 2.0.9 =

 * Performance improvement for Admin.
   Fatal performance problem was improved dramatically.
-* Bug fixed.
-  Attachment objects are not broken.
+* Fixed bug: Attachment objects are not broken.
-  Alert warning on the multisite was solved.
+* Fixed bug: Alert warning on the multisite was solved.
-  First when enabling items, 'menu order' of items are not broken.
+* Fixed bug: First when enabling items, 'menu order' of items are not broken.
 * Custom Query which uses 'order' or 'orderby' parameters is preferred.

 = 2.0.8 =